torabzadeh/sdaza/_posts/2023-07-31-statistical-power.md

   - simulation
 ---

-I would like to share some helpful tools for designing and evaluating experiments.
+In this post I share some tools for designing and evaluating experiments.
 These tools provide a user-friendly method for estimating statistical power when dealing with multiple treatments or variants.
 Additionally, they assist with sample allocation, including determining sample size for both treatment and control groups.
 Lastly, they to estimate power assuming different expected effects (e.g., minimum detectable effects or MDE).

-Calculating power for complex and uplift models using ML is a significantly difficult task.
-I will share some general guidelines and references at the conclusion of this post.or complex and uplift models using ML is far more challenging.
-At the end of this post, we provide some rules of thumb and references.
+Calculating power for complex and uplift models using ML is a more difficult task.
+I share some general guidelines and references at the conclusion of this post.

 ## Let's start with some terms